rlannon/SINx86/docs/Constants.md

 SIN utilizes a few different keywords when talking about constant values, as there are two types of constants:

-* Compile-time constants (like C++'s `const` or `constexpr`)
+* Compile- or link-time constants
-* Runtime constants (like Java's `final`)
+* Runtime constants

-The difference here is fairly subtle, but very significant; a compile-time constant in SIN *must* be assigned with a `constexpr` or a literal value whereas a runtime constant is one whose value may be unknown at compile time, but canot change after initialization.
+The difference here is somewhat subtle, but very significant; a compile-time constant in SIN *must* be assigned with a `constexpr` or a literal value whereas a runtime constant is one whose value may be unknown at compile time, but canot change after initialization.
 This is more akin to Java's `final` keyword, which indicates that the *reference* may not change once it is assigned.

 In SIN, the words `const` and `final` are used for this distinction: